Culture of Qatar: Hunting and scavenging

-In contrast to hunting, collecting activities remained significant, particularly during the truffle season in early spring.
+Collection of natural resources, particularly during the truffle season in early spring, was another popular activity.
 Locusts, traditionally valued as food, were gathered during invasions, and natural resources like sea salt were collected from coastal cliffs.
-Firewood and shrubs were gathered for fuel, though the advent of paraffin stoves reduced the importance of this activity.
-Collecting extended to salvaging flotsam along the seashores, with timber and planks sought after for various purposes.
+Firewood and shrubs were gathered for fuel prior to the advent of paraffin stoves.
+The salvaging of flotsam was also popular.
 Additionally, discarded materials from the oil industry and urban areas were systematically collected.